vyos/vyos-documentation/docs/qos.rst

 | **Applies to:** Outbound traffic.

-Fair Queue is a work-conserving scheduler which schedules the transmission of packets based on flows, trying to ensure fairness so that each flow is able to send data in turn, preventing any single one from drowning out the rest.
+Fair Queue is a work-conserving scheduler which schedules the transmission of packets based on flows, that is, it balances traffic distributing it through different sub-queues in order to ensure fairness so that each flow is able to send data in turn, preventing any single one from drowning out the rest.

 .. cfgcmd:: set traffic-policy fair-queue <policy-name>